 God’s Word calls pastors to preach and teach the whole counsel of God.
-Therefore, our consistent mode of preaching is to follow the Church Calendar by emphasizing the life of Jesus and the mission of the Church after the Ascension of our Lord.
-While we treasure the lectionary texts, we are not bound by them and occasionally preach on other biblical texts that pertain to the immediate needs of the Church.
+Therefore, our consistent mode of preaching is to follow the Church Calendar by emphasizing the life of Jesus and the mission of the Church in the Scriptures.
+While we treasure the lectionary texts, we are not bound by them and preach textual series and thematic sermons.

 The Scriptures call for ministers, elders, and deacons.
-Pastor Uri Brito serves as the Senior Pastor.
-Pastor Alan Stout is the Associate Pastor and Ron Gilley serves as our Elder.
-We have four deacons and others in training.
-The local session composed of pastors and elders composes the decision-making body of the church.
-However, in cases outlined in our Constitution, the Session will seek the wisdom from the congregation.
+The local session is composed of pastors and elders.
+They are the decision-making body of the church.
+However, in cases outlined in our Constitution, the Session will seek wisdom from the congregation.
 We believe there is God-ordained wisdom in the company of many.

-Members of Providence covenant together under God to encourage one another to love God and each other, seeking to edify one another by using their gifts; assisting one another by providing for needs, and together serving the church and community-at-large.
+Members of Providence covenant together under God to encourage one another to love God and each other, seeking to edify one another by using their gifts; assisting one another by providing for needs, and together serving the church and community at large.
 “By this all men will know that you are My disciples, if you have love for one another” (John 13:35).
-This is an important element of our corporate witness.
+This is fundamental to our corporate witness before the world.

 Statement of Faith

-Westminster Confession of (1646) is our doctrinal statement, with a few exceptions (See our Modifications to the WCF.)
-The Confession most completely describes what we teach and preach, but the Word of God alone is our authority.
+The Westminster Confession of (1646) is our doctrinal statement, with a few exceptions (See our Modifications to the WCF.).
+The Confession describes what we teach and preach, but the Word of God alone is our authority.
 The Confession does not define the boundaries of our fellowship; this is the function of our Statement of Faith.
 We seek to be guided by Martin Luther’s dictum: In essentials unity, in non-essentials liberty, in all things charity.